York Asia Research Network (YARN)

 - Professor Karen Mumford, Director of YARN and Associate Provost International (Asia and Oceania)

-We will be holding our next YARN Network Event on Monday May 14th 2018 in the Research Centre for Social Sciences, YH/001B.
-If you would like to submit a paper or poster please email email@example.com.
-We would especially welcome contributions from our ECR and PhD members.
-Our last ECR and PhD Conference was on 23rd May 2017.
+We held our annual YARN Network Event on Wednesday June 20th 2018 in the Research Centre for Social Sciences, YH/001B.
+You can see the program here Our last ECR and PhD Conference was on 23rd May 2017.
 You can find out more about this conference here Our Inaugural YARN Network Event on 3rd May 2017.
 You can find out more about this event here